Why so sigmoid??

 We started with the unnormalized log-probability for the event “1”.
 Let’s write that as $y = 1$ to make it a little prettier and call our score $x$ (here, -0.4).
 Hence we exponentiate and normalize to get the true probabilities:

-\[\begin{align*} & \log \tilde{p}(y = 1) = x \\ & \log \tilde{p}(y = 0) = 0 \\ & \tilde{p}(y = 1) = e^x \\ & \tilde{p}(y = 0) = e^0 = 1 \Rightarrow \\ & p(y = 1) = \frac{\tilde{p}(y = 1)}{\tilde{p}(y = 0) + \tilde{p}(y = 1)} = \frac{e^x}{1 + e^x} = \frac{1}{e^{-x} + 1} = \frac{1}{1 + e^{-x}} \end{align*}\]
+\[\begin{align*} & \log \tilde{p}(y = 1) = x \\ & \log \tilde{p}(y = 0) = 0 \\ & \tilde{p}(y = 1) = e^x \\ & \tilde{p}(y = 0) = e^0 = 1 \Rightarrow \\ & p(y = 1) = \frac{\tilde{p}(y = 1)}{\tilde{p}(y = 0) + \tilde{p}(y = 1)} = \frac{e^x}{1 + e^x} = \frac{1}{e^{-x} + 1} = \frac{1}{1 + e^{-x}} \end{align*}\]where the last step involves dividing denominator and numerator by $e^x$.

 Et voilà, we find that $p(y = 1) = \frac{1}{1 + e^{-x}} = \sigma(x)$ – the sigmoid function!